spruceid/ssx/documentation/reference/ssx-server/ssx-server.ssxcookieoptions.signed.md

 ## SSXCookieOptions.signed property

 Whether or not cookies should be signed.
 Recommended true for production.
 Set to true by providing a signing key.
-If false, cookies can be tampered with on the client
+If false, cookies can be tampered with on the client.

 <b>Signature:</b>